-Give each team a product or image of a product from the Design Museum Shop.
-(You can use products from the Product Notes Sheet or choose your own products to use.)
+Give each team a product from the Handling Collection.
 If they were presenting this product to a client, what would they need to explain about it?

-Ask teams to identify the key information about their product that should be explained to the client.
+Ask teams to identify the key information about their product that should be explained to the client - the Design Museum Shop.
 Ask teams to mind map the methods they could use to communicate this information in their presentation sheets.